 Canon EF Lens and R6 for great bird photography I have been field testing the Canon EOS R 6 Mirrorless camera since it was launched in the start of July 2020.
 I have also only have had a few lenses that I could test the camera with as the new RF lens options have not...

-My Expert Review Canon R6 Auto Focus Join Andrew Aveley for part three of his review of the Canon EOS R6 where he answers questions about specific points raised by friends and social media followers about various basic aspects of this new Canon R6 mirrorless...
+My Expert Review Canon R6 Auto Focus Join Andrew Aveley for part three of his review of the Canon R6 Auto Focus where he answers questions about specific points raised by friends and social media followers about various basic aspects of this new Canon R6...

 My Expert Review Canon R6 - Technicals My Expert Review Canon R6 - Technicals.
 Join Andrew Aveley for part two of his review of the Canon EOS R6 where he answers questions about specific points raised by friends and social media followers about various basic aspects...